 Our Unique Approach to Higher Psychometric Scores

 When it comes to psychometric training, there is no replacement for high quality, personalised tuition – as these tests are exact measures of quality and personalised attributes.
-As easy as it would be, there are no “out of the box” solutions or short cuts to acing psychometric tests such as these, and true practice and hard work needs to be applied to improve scores.
-We assist you in guiding that hard work in an intensive 3-hour psychometric coaching session.
+As easy as it would be, there are no “out of the box” solutions or short cuts to acing psychometric tests such as these, and true practice and hard work need to be applied to improve scores.
+We assist you in guiding that hard work in an intensive 4-hour psychometric coaching session.

 Prior to improvement, an applicant needs to first understand what and how they are to improve regarding that aspect, or they will find that improvements in one area penalise them in another.
 Psychometrics are difficult, but not impossible to master!

 The Australian medical entry industry is advanced in its testing capabilities, and these tests involve a high calibre of competition that each student faces.
 The tests that are used on your big day are prepared by registered psychologists, with measures guided by medical entry specialists, and are processed using advanced technologies and data management techniques that ensure there are no short cuts to step around what the university is trying to determine.
-The best and cleanest way to improve your psychometric scores is to genuinely improve yourself as a psychometric candidate, and that can be only be done with knowledgeable application, exposure to correct test items, and guided mentoring about how and why your psychological profile effects various data sets in specific ways.
+The best and cleanest way to improve your psychometric scores is to genuinely improve yourself as a psychometric candidate, and that can be only be done with a knowledgeable application, exposure to correct test items, and guided mentoring about how and why your psychological profile effects various data sets in specific ways.

 High Quality and Honest Training

 At NIE, we retain our premier place as Australian’s highest quality provider because our Psychometrics Training programs are run by psychologically qualified specialists, the same who have been employed by some of Australia’s leading companies.
 Our staff have contributed to the ongoing operations of organisations such as the Seven Network, Lend Lease, and government institutions such as Gold Coast City Council.
 We have been working in the field of specialist university medical admissions for 20 years, and have specialised in Bond University for the past decade, specifically in MMI Training and now, in Psychometrics.
 Many other psychometrics training programs are alternatively produced by those who have no psychological training, or who are not familiar with medical entry, with unwitting applicants not realising that the types of Emotional Intelligence and Personality Tests issued by Bond University require familiarity with graduate outcomes, program outcomes and industry outcomes.
-Sitting a generic Personality Test online and forming your future actions off those results is not only useless, but detrimental.
+Sitting a generic Personality Test online and forming your future actions off those results is not only useless but detrimental.

 Beware of any psychometric trainers or scams claiming that their programs are supported by any Australian university.
 Psychometric training is obviously never recommended or advised by universities themselves, as the aim of these tests is to measure your natural state.
 Training will also only improve your scores when it is provided by a trustworthy institute that aligns itself with the authentic aims of each university.
 This requires time, research, genuine affiliations with the universities and their programs, and a thorough understanding of integrity issues that continue to affect the university entry training industry year after year.

 We have been endorsed as an ‘Accredited Tutor’, and we are also a verified member of ATA, the Australian Tutoring Association.
 We are recommended by numerous high school careers counsellors throughout the country because of our authentic approach to improving psychometric scores and interview results, and we are contributors to the development of the Child Safe Standards in tutoring that effect the legislations that took effect in 2017.
-We are the providers of industry leading manuals on Improving Interview Techniques, and we regularly provide the industry standard information that guides nationwide career expos and industry guidelines throughout Australasia.
+We are the providers of industry-leading manuals on Improving Interview Techniques, and we regularly provide the industry-standard information that guides nationwide career expos and industry guidelines throughout Australasia.

-When aspiring medical applicants meet online with one of our psychological specialists, they gain three hours’ exclusive access to an international leader in the medical entry industry, a chance that they may not have again until they are fully qualified doctors.
-Our specialists are patient and friendly, however they also encourage intense preparation and laser-like focus through the intensive training period in order for applicants to be able to access their full potential.
+When aspiring medical applicants meet online with one of our psychological specialists, they gain four hours’ exclusive access to an international leader in the medical entry industry, a chance that they may not have again until they are fully qualified doctors.
+Our specialists are patient and friendly, however, they also encourage intense preparation and laser-like focus through the intensive training period in order for applicants to be able to access their full potential.

-How long will the Psychometric Test take?
+G5.
+How long will the test take?

-Are the test results available to Bond?
+G7.
+Are the test results made available to Bond during the selection process?

 No. Bond will only receive a list of applicants to be interviewed from the testing body.

+G8.
 Is the test fully online?